I don’t know about you, but I get complacent this time of year.

-Once crops such broad beans and peas have been pulled out, the plot can look bare in places.
+Once crops such as broad beans and peas have been pulled out, the plot can look bare in places.
 You can fill these gaps though – on Monday, I posted a list of seeds you can keep sowing for Autumn harvests.
 As well as these veg, I’ll be trying some beets and Autumn King carrots.

 Harvest Every Day!

 Keeping on top of harvests ensures you get crops at their best.
-Courgettes, beans and tomatoes will grow too big very quickly, and they all need regular pickings if the plant is to continue cropping.
+Courgettes, beans, and tomatoes will grow too big very quickly, and they all need regular pickings if the plant is to continue cropping.

 Not doing my weeding is one thing I’m really naughty with during high summer, but it’s more important than ever.
 Getting weeds out of the soil before they go to seed is vital, as this helps to stop the spread.
 Weeds seeding themselves now will mean more work next year.